Nestpebble/femtofox/Getting_started.md

 <details>
 <summary> <B> 2.
 Buying a Femtofox </B> </summary>

 The Femtofox Pro is available for purchase, and has several added features:
 * Arrives fully assembled
 * 4-Layer PCB allows for extra complexity
-* USB-C for power and built in serial debug, which allows for direct access to the Femtofox without network
+* USB-C for power and built in serial debug, which allows for direct access to the Femtofox without network or additional hard
 * Extra pins are mapped to the headers, allowing for easier expansion
 * An added "Kill Switch" breakout, allowing for the addition of an optional thermal fuse for added safety on solar builds
 * Additional decoupling capacitors